-Updated Card For ‘All In’ Pay-Per-View This Weekend – 10 Huge Matches Confirmed
+Updated Card For ‘All In’ Pay-Per-View This Weekend: 10 Huge Matches Confirmed

 - Chelsea Green vs. Madison Rayne vs. Britt Baker vs. Tessa Blanchard

-Those eight matches will be on the main card for All In which will be available on pay-per-view, Fite.TV, and Ring of Honor’s Honor Club.
+Those eight matches will be on the main card for All In, which will be available on pay-per-view, Fite.TV, and Ring of Honor’s Honor Club.
 The first hour will be available for free to all viewers who have WGN America.
 All In – Zero Hour which begins at 6 p.m.
 Eastern.

 The two matches on Zero Hour will be: